We look forward to hearing about more such frameworks that we may have left out of this list.

-With MobX You will be able to begin observing your data structure, while also having the capability of making your functions reactive, which means that they will reassess themselves whenever data is changed in real-time.
+With MobX you can begin observing your data structure, while also having the capability of making your functions reactive.
+That means they will reassess themselves whenever data is changed in real-time.
 Take any piece of data from your structure and turn it into a separate row, then turn your functions into auto-updating formulas.
 MobX’s mission is to help developers simple and effective views that are always fully rendered, without needing the extra fat that other full-render frameworks might bring to the table.

-Omniscient provides developers with features and tools to build functional UIs based on clear components; enabling a more static model of development.
-Very similar to static web development we would do in HTML, but Omniscient enables the features of programming.
+Omniscient provides developers with features and tools to build functional UIs based on clear components; enabling a more static development model.
+Similar to static web development, we would do in HTML, but Omniscient enables programming features.
 You can still manipulate your Views to be eloquent, just without the need to work with things like templating engines, or domain specific languages.
 Omniscient encourages small, composable components, and shared functionality through mixins.

-Vue.js is very modest when it comes to describing itself as a framework, it prefers to use the term ‘library’ which then combined with other tools can be turned into a fully functional framework.
+Vue.js is very modest when it comes to describing itself as a framework.
+It prefers to use the term ‘library’ which, combined with other tools, can be turned into a fully functional framework.
 Vue is for developing and creating modern and sleek web interfaces.
-Up until very recently, it was still a beta project, but October 2015 marked the released of the V1 which means that Vue is ready for real-world development, and so many are already sharing their insights and experiences with the framework.
+Until recently, it was still a beta project, but October 2015 marked the release of the V1, which means that Vue is ready for real-world development.
+So many are already sharing their insights and experiences with the framework.
 If you love to create code that makes sense from the moment you look at it, then it’s definitely worth giving Vue a try.

 MVC is a software approach that separates application logic from presentation.
 In practice, it permits your web pages to contain minimal scripting since the presentation is separate from the PHP scripting.
-MVC frameworks that we will be taking a look at in a moment have progressed extensively over the years, and majority provide features that enable seamless mobile application development as well.
+MVC frameworks that we will be looking at in a moment have progressed extensively over the years, and the majority provide features that enable seamless mobile application development.

 Web frameworks like Angular (which is soon coming into V2) and React have changed the web development landscape for the better, and so much excitement is hidden within the anticipation of what is yet to come.

-Google’s ever-popular web development framework Angular has exploded with popularity in recent years, and continues to provide a solid base foundation for developers who are working strictly with the latest industry standards and abilities.
-Angular.js in itself provides a set of modern development and design features for rapid application development, and Google has gone as far as creating a separate part of the site that offers the Material Design specification to help you build apps that stay in touch with the most modern approaches there are.
+In recent years, Google’s ever-popular web development framework Angular has exploded with popularity.
+It provides a solid foundation for developers working strictly with the latest industry standards and abilities.
+Angular provides modern development and design features for rapid application development.
+Google has gone as far as creating a separate part of the site that offers the Material Design specification to help you build apps that stay in touch with the most modern approaches.

-Companies like WordPress, Google, IBM and many others rely on jQuery to provide a one of a kind web browsing experience to its own staff and of course the vast ocean of internet users. jQuery is also fully compliant with mobile devices, and has a separate jQuery Mobile library to take care of all things mobile.
+Companies like WordPress, Google, IBM and many others rely on jQuery to provide a one-of-a-kind web browsing experience to its staff and of course the vast ocean of internet users. jQuery is also fully compliant with mobile devices, and has a separate jQuery Mobile library to take care of all things mobile.

 In terms of popularity, a developer recently published an interesting finding between the traffic stats of the sub-reddit r/React and r/Angular on Reddit — and both seem to be getting the same traffic volume each day now, which means that React has actually caught up with Angular in more ways than one.

 Socket’s gained a lots of momentum in the real-time developer community.
-With Socket you can enjoy a fully functional real-time communication between the client and the server.
-Socket is divided into two different parts — the first part is a client-library that runs from the browser.
+With Socket you can enjoy fully functional real-time communication between the client and the server.
+The developers divided Socket into two different parts.
+They built the client library’s first part to run from the browser.
 In contrast, they built the second one, which is the server-library on top of Node.js.
-Both libraries share a very similar API, and Socket is also event driven; much like Node.js is.
-With Socket you can implement real-time streaming of binary, instant messaging platforms, interactive document collaboration, real-time stats for your apps and projects (analytics), and so much more.
+Both libraries share a very similar API and made Socket event-driven; much like Node.js is.
+With Socket, you can implement real-time streaming of binary, instant messaging platforms, and interactive document collaboration.
+You can also have real-time stats for your apps, projects (analytics), and more.

 Microsoft Office relies on Socket to provide much of its real-time functionality, as does Yammer.
 Socket works heavily with the WebSocket protocol to provide a transparent experience.

-Meteor has grown from a simple inspirational idea into a fully functional and funded project that is home to thousands of enthusiastic developers.
-Meteor has in many ways revolutionized the developed of real-time mobile and web applications that can be built from within a singular development interface.
+Meteor has grown from a simple inspirational idea into a fully functional and funded project.
+It tuned into home to thousands of enthusiastic developers.
+It has revolutionized the development of real-time mobile and web applications that users can build from a singular development interface.
 You can convert your existing web apps into mobile apps and publish them on popular app stores!
 Any web application built with Meteor is also automatically compatible with mobile devices.

-Ember is a modern web development framework for the ambitiously-oriented developers.
-Known for its ability to help developers build complex large-client-side applications — Ember stands out with its simplicity and flow of functionality to make web app development a smooth experience.
+Ember is a modern web development framework for ambitiously-oriented developers.
+People know it for its ability to help developers build complex large-client-side applications.
+Ember also stands out with its simplicity and functionality flow to make web app development a smooth experience.
 Getting started with Ember is quick and painless, and many developers have gone out of their way to create tutorials and guides on how to get started with this adaptable framework.

-Ember has managed to stay away from gleaming terms and modules that make modern frameworks stand out from the crowd, instead, Ember maintains traditional functionality while bringing forth power and centeredness that’s necessary for building great applications, such as the Discourse discussion forum.
+Ember has avoided gleaming terms and modules that make modern frameworks stand out from the crowd.
+Instead, Ember maintains traditional functionality while bringing forth power necessary for building great applications, like the necessary.

-Aurelia is a self-proclaimed next generation web development framework that primarily focuses on making programming (web development) a creative process.
-Perhaps what makes Aurelia next-generation is the fact that it has been built purely with ES6 (the latest JS standard) and also incorporates some of the available ES7 (the next JS standard) features already, whilst retaining the ability to function on all modern browsers.
-The framework is built upon a module-like framework, meaning that it consists of several small and big libraries that can be used either together, or separately depending on the requirements of the kind of application that you are building.
+Aurelia is a self-proclaimed next-generation web development framework that primarily focuses on making programming (web development) a creative process.
+Perhaps what makes Aurelia next-generation is that it has been built purely with ES6 (the latest JS standard) and also incorporates some of the available ES7 (the next JS standard) features already, while retaining the ability to function on all modern browsers.
+The developers built the framework upon a module-like framework.
+This means that it consists of several small and big libraries that can use to either together, or separately.
+Of course, this depends on the application you are building requirements.

-However these are just a few of the more visionary features that Aurelia packs, and it’s highly recommended that you read Rob Eisenberg’s writeup about Aurelia to fully understand the frameworks purpose.
+However, these are just a few more visionary features that Aurelia packs.
+And it’s highly recommended that you read Rob Eisenberg’s writeup about Aurelia to fully understand the framework’s purpose.

-We should probably be mentioning this framework in a separate Node.js framework list (which we will), but Keystone’s capabilities really stand out in modern front-end web development, and it’s not often that we see a full-fledged Content Management System (CMS) framework available.
-Built with the support of Express.js and MongoDB.
+We should probably be mentioning this framework in a separate Node.js framework list (which we will).
+Still, Keystone’s capabilities stand out in modern front-end web development, and it’s not often that we see a full-fledged Content Management System (CMS) framework available.
+The developers built Keystone with the support of Express.js and MongoDB.
 Keystone has a lot more features to offer that make the CMS great!
-It can enable features like dynamic routes, database field management, an interactive and dynamic Admin UI that’s available even while you’re building your apps/content systems, a simple to work with code base, form processing, email sending, and management.
+It can enable features like dynamic routes, database field management, an interactive and dynamic Admin UI.
+This UI can be available even while building your apps/content systems.
+It can also enable form processing, email sending, and management.
 This framework is easy to work with the codebase.

-Choosing a framework should never be about the number of features that the particular framework can provide, it’s clear that terms like ‘next generation’ can sound very appealing, but what it comes down to is the actual functionality of the framework and how that functionality can be used within your own project, app, software that you are building.
-Some frameworks provide more experience in a sense where the framework is built by sensational developers with decades of experience behind their backs, whereas smaller web frameworks will focus on community-oriented features that can be incorporated within different framework modules.
+Choosing a framework should never be about the number of features the particular framework can provide.
+Terms like ‘next generation’ can sound very appealing, but what matters is the actual functionality of the framework.
+The functionality usage within your new project, app, and software can also be a factor.
+Some frameworks provide more experience by letting sensational developers with decades of knowledge build the framework.
+In comparison, smaller web frameworks will focus on community-oriented features incorporated within different framework modules.